Volley Week logo

 With the Belgrade club, he won:

-the championship title of Yugoslavia
+• the Yugoslav championship title

-three national cups
+• three national cups

-Successes as a coach
+Successes as a Coach

 After the end of his playing career, Boričić turned to coaching.
 He worked with the women's team of Crvena Zvezda, with whom he achieved significant successes.